mir-am/LightTwinSVM/README.md

 cd LightTwinSVM && .\win-setup.ps1
 ```
 When the installation is finished, a batch file "ltsvm.bat" will be created to run the program.

+### Building manually
+It is highly recommended to install the LightTwinSVM program automatically using the setup script.
+If for some reasons you still want to build the program manually, a step-by-step guide is provided [here](https://github.com/mir-am/LightTwinSVM/wiki/Building-the-LightTwinSVM-manually-on-Linux-and-OSX-systems) for Linux and OSX systems.

 ## User Guide
 ### An exmaple of using command line interface